Linuxfabrik/checklistfabrik/docs/checklist_syntax.md

       *Type*: any
       The saved value for the fact registered by this task of a previous run of this      checklist.
       Usually this field is edited by `clf-play` and does not need to be edited manually.
       This field is optional.

 # Task Module *linuxfabrik.clf.checkbox_input*

-A task module that renders an HTML checkbox input.
+A task module that renders a group of HTML checkbox inputs.

 ## `label`

 * Type: string

-The text to be used for the HTML label element of the rendered checkbox input element.
+The text to be used for the HTML label element of the group fieldset.
 Supports Jinja templating.
+May be left empty.

+## `values`

+* Type: sequence

+Each list element will be rendered as a separate checkbox *of the same group*.
+Use multiple tasks with a single value each if you want independent checkboxes.
+Multiple checkboxes may be checked at any time.
+Support Jinja templating.

 ## `required`